erajasekar/cs-workshop/PITCHME.md

 ### Like Experimenting and Research

 * You like conduction experiments, you will try something, if it doesn't work scratch that off and try different approach.
-* You also like doing research, you have to search the web, read the documentation, refer the books to come up with a solution.
+* You also like doing research, you search the web, read the documentation, refer the books to come up with a solution.

 +++

-### You want to make things easier
+### You want to make things easier in life.

-Bill Gates said he would always 'hire a lazy person to do a difficult job' at Microsoft 'because a lazy person will find an easy way to do it'
+Bill Gates said he would always "hire a lazy person to do a difficult job" at Microsoft.

+*because a lazy person will find an easy way to do it*

 +++